l7mp/learning-go/99-labs/04-immutability/README.md

       Version int    `json:"version"`
   }
   ```
-- `POST /api/get, body: "key"`: get versioned value for the key given in the HTTP request body;
+- `GET /api/get?id=<id> `: get versioned value for the key given in the query parameter with the name id;
 - `POST /api/put, body: {"key":<key>, "value":<value>, "version":<version>}`: insert the key-value pair into the database (only if the current version equals the specified version);
 - `GET /api/reset`: remove all key-value pairs from the store; and
 - `GET /api/list`: list the stored versioned key-value pairs.